rheinwerk-verlag/planning-poker/docs/dev_docs/consumers.rst

     .. list-table:: These are the events sent by the server by default
-       :widths: auto
+       :widths: 10 10 80
        :header-rows: 1

        * - Event Name
-         - Send to group
+         - Targets
          - Data
        * - ``story_points_submitted``
-         - ✅
+         - All consumers
          - .. code-block:: python

               {